EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 Complete the following information the app form:

 * **Cluster**: A back-end (cluster) within your safe haven on which to run the container.
-Back-end-specific  short-names are used in the drop-down list, and safe haven-specific back-ends include the text 'tenant', to distinguish them from any TRE-level back-ends to which you might have access (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).
+Back-end-specific short-names are used in the drop-down list (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).
+If there is only one back-end available to you then this form field won't be shown.

     !!!
 Note